Dr Gabrielle Watson

 At Lincoln College, I teach the core papers in Criminal Law (Law Moderations), Constitutional Law (Law Moderations), and Jurisprudence (Finals).
 In the Faculty of Law, I convene the optional paper on the Philosophy of Punishment (Finals), and contribute to the new course in Advanced and Comparative Criminal Law (BCL/MJur).

 I am strongly committed to access and outreach activities at Oxford, and welcome enquiries from Law applicants from non-selective state schools and colleges, and those with no prior exposure to the system.

 I work on topics at the intersection of criminal law, criminal justice, and jurisprudence.
-My first book, Respect and Criminal Justice, will be published in June 2020 by Oxford University Press.
+My first book, Respect and Criminal Justice, was published in June 2020 by Oxford University Press.
 It offers the first sustained examination of 'respect' in policing and imprisonment in England and Wales, where the value is elusive but of persisting significance.
 Funded by the Leverhulme Trust, I am currently writing a second book entitled Just Words?
 Ethics and the Language of Criminal Justice.
 It charts the shift towards an ethical vocabulary in criminal justice in recent decades, and examines how terms such as 'fairness', 'humanity', 'hope', 'decency', 'dignity', and 'justice' shape the process of calling individuals to account for their alleged wrongdoing.
 I have given invited talks on these topics in Oxford, Cambridge, and Berlin.